Thursday, June 7, 2007

 To be sage, is to demonstrate wisdom, and besides that, bees love sage!
 It has a long legacy among women healers as a cleansing herb, useful for eliminating toxins, purifying the air, strengthening memory, and promoting wisdom.

-Sage is the perfect emblem for SWARM so I hereby decree it be grown in every sister Queen Bee's garden, as both reminder of our kinship with the plant world and a devotional offering to the Mother!
+Sage is the perfect emblem for SWARM so I hereby decree it be grown in every sister Queen Bee's garden, as both reminder of our kinship with the plant world and a devotional offering to the Mother.

 The Mother who manifests through the divine dance of pollination.
 The Mother who extends care and compassion to all beings!
-And here's the good news.

-What the mainstream news has not been reporting about the alarming disappearance of bees is that it isn't happening where people are tending to things organically.
+And here's some good news.What the mainstream news has not been reporting about the alarming disappearance of bees is that it isn't happening where people are tending to things organically.

-So in closing, I want to encourage each of you to SWARM with me and urgently oppose the patriarchal institutions of poisonous power over, domination and submission of nature, and decree that we will not stand for any more of their stinkin' carcinogenic pie!!!!
+So in closing, I want to encourage each of you to SWARM with me and urgently oppose the patriarchal institutions of poisonous power over, domination and submission of nature, and decree that we will not stand for any more of their stinkin' carcinogenic pie!
 It is in fact up to ALL Queen Bees to awaken, rise up and reclaim our rightful role in the cosmos.
 And the foxglove.
 And the rose!

 .............................................................................